anastasia-lucas/hudson/README.md

 ### Create interactive plots

 `Link` and/or `Hover` columns can be added to the dataframes to allow for clickable points and (beyond the defaul) tooltip text annotations respectively.
-Multiple lines for the tooltip annotations can be obtained by pasting a newline character, ex.
+Multiple lines for the tooltip annotations can be obtained by pasting a newline character as shown below:

 ``` r
 df$Hover <- paste0("RSID: ", df$SNP,